espocrm/documentation/docs/administration/bpm-compensation.md

 !!! note

-    Compensation can be applied only for activities that were successfuly completed.
+    Compensation can be applied only for activities that were successfully completed.
 A sub-process that is not yet finished cannot be compensated from outside.

 An activity is **compensable** if one of the two following conditions is met: